Like I Used To (Sharon Van Etten and Angel Olsen song): Background

 About the collaboration, Van Etten said in a press release: "Even though we weren't super close, I always felt supported by Angel and considered her a peer in this weird world of touring.
 We highway high-fived many times along the way….
 I finally got the courage in June of 2020 to reach out to see if she would want to sing together.
 I got greedy and quickly sent her a track I had been working on."

 Olsen added: "I've met with Sharon here and there throughout the years and have always felt too shy to ask her what she's been up to or working on.
 The song reminded me immediately of getting back to where I started, before music was expected of me, or much was expected of me, a time that remains pure and real in my heart."

 Critical reception

 Pitchfork's Sam Sodomsky gave the song a "Best New Track" designation, saying, "The whole thing feels momentous, predestined to be a crowd-pleasing set closer, and the lyrics add to its casual grandeur."
 Under the Radar placed the song at number one in their list of 10 Best Songs of the Week.
-In the critics' year-end list aggregate compiled by Album of the Year, "Like I Used To" placed second-best among all songs released in 2021, behind only Lil Nas X's "Montero."